 Local Outreach Opportunities

 Through St. Paul’s Alternative Christmas program, you can give others a gift that impacts lives around the world.
-Very simply, Alternative Christmas is a list of ministries and organizations that St. Paul’s suggests to you as your alternative gift.
-You choose the ministry you want to support and receive a holiday card to give to the recipient to show that a donation was made in his or her name.
+Very simply, Alternative Christmas enables you to support a ministry or organization and provide your recipient with a holiday card to show that a donation was made in his or her name.
+For more information, contact Joan Zimmer.

 Campus Ministry – Wesley Foundation

 Do you have a heart for students and sharing your faith?
-If yes, there are opportunities to serve in Abba Java Coffeehouse, student small group activities, service and mission projects, providing food and meals.
-For more information, go to www.wesleypsu.org.
+If so, there are opportunities to serve in Abba Java Coffeehouse, student small group activities, service and mission projects, providing food and meals, and more.
+Visit our website for details.

 Centre Volunteers in Medicine

-Centre Volunteers in Medicine (CVIM) provides medical and dental care, case management, and necessary medications at no cost to qualified uninsured and underinsured residents of Centre County.
+Centre Volunteers in Medicine (CVIM) provides medical and dental care, case management, and necessary medications at no cost to qualified uninsured and under-insured residents of Centre County.
 Local doctors, dentists, nurses, and other healthcare professionals volunteer their services at CVIM.
 In addition, CVIM depends upon volunteers to staff the office, interview patients, and assist with fundraising.
 Many St. Paul’s constituents support CVIM through gifts of their time, talent, and treasure.
+To learn more, visit the CVIM website.

 Good Samaritan Fund